https://invisible-island.net/ncurses/man/

 another operation), and

-o a few special cases.
+o in a few special cases.

 If the standard output file descriptor of an ncurses program is